aaronnathan/NER-Technical-Interview/README.md

 # Identification of limitations

 a) My solution will not work well on a transcript which do not meet or satisfy any of the rules used in identifying the speakers in each sentence.<br/>
-The rules or conditions I used are :
+The rules or conditions I used are :<br/>
-\t *   If the identified entity is a person and the three parts of speach identified before that entity are "PRON , NOUN, AUX"
+*   If the identified entity is a person and the three parts of speach identified before that entity are "PRON , NOUN, AUX"
 *    If the identified entity is a person and the 2 parts of speach identified before that entity are "AUX , PRON"

 *    If the identified entity is a person and the 4 parts of speach identified after that entity are "PUNCT , PRON,AUX,PRON"